 View Creative Specialization details

-The Temerlin Advertising Institute’s program in Interactive Media Strategy will prepare students to enter the world of advertising and marketing as digital producers, digital strategists, content managers, and media specialists.
+The Temerlin Advertising Institute’s program in Digital Media Strategy will prepare students to enter the world of advertising and marketing as digital producers, digital strategists, content managers, and media specialists.
 Marketing in the digital age means understanding when and where to communicate to consumers when they are going to be most receptive to your message and encourage them to share the messages.
 Students admitted to the specialization will learn to maximize consumers’ engagement with marketing messages using paid, owned and earned media to achieve this goal.

-View Interactive Media Strategy Specialization details
+View Digital Media Strategy Specialization details

 B.A. in Advertising – Strategic Brand Management Specialization